MetanoKid/coding-scars/_posts/2017-06-26-memory-manager-1.md

 Well, we've used `enum class` to define the enumerations to have type safe values, but with it we've lost the implicit conversion to `int` (and that's a good thing!).
 However, since we're working with these typed values as a bitmask, we need to be able to use the `&` operator to check whether the flag is set and that operator isn't defined for enumerations.

-Note that we've stored the mask for all of the thrashing we're performing in `m_thrashing`.
-Whenever we want to check if we have to apply thrashing, we check it against the `eThrashing` enumeration and then use the value in the `eThrashingValue` enumeration.
+Note that we've stored the mask for all of the trashing we're performing in `m_trashing`.
+Whenever we want to check if we have to apply trashing, we check it against the `eTrashing` enumeration and then use the value in the `eTrashingValue` enumeration.

-### Testing thrashing
+### Testing trashing

 Okay!
 Let's give it some runs!